dataspecer/ds-wdoi/comments-ideas/ideas.md

     - I need to obtain all properties, that have subject constraint equal to the current type.
     - What if there are none?
       - I could follow the hierarchy tree to the root and ask for additional properties.
 Basically repeat the query for my parent classes.
 This can be precomputed.
-      - Should this happen always, that is to say, include all properties from parent classes to the shown property list or show only properties for the current class and user should decide depth to which expand parent classes?**
+      - Should this happen always, that is to say, include all properties from parent classes to the shown property list or show only properties for the current class and user should decide depth to which expand parent classes or maybe just by clicking the classes he wants?**
-      - How would that look for a user?
-        1. A user could click to expand parent classes for properties.
-Just by setting depth.
-        2. A graph of the parent classes and select a few?
-But in some cases or even most cases it could be very exhaustive since we saw the [graph builder](https://angryloki.github.io/wikidata-graph-builder/).
-        3. If it was done always, the recommendations should be somehow sorted based on the clustering.
-The closest parents could have more priority or other way around.
     - Note that I want to exclude the annoying ID properties or properties regarding the wikidata types.
 - **If I obtain some properties to show.** - I must consider the intersection of the valid properties by constraint and recommended properties.
   1. I must take into an account the properties for this type values, before recommending something else. **(This must be done always.)**